systemjs/systemjs/README.md

 jspm loader
 ===========

-RequireJS-style ES6 loader.
+RequireJS-style ES6 dynamic module loader.

-Provides as ES6 module loader that can load ES6, AMD, CommonJS and global modules.
+A ~20KB module loader written to work for ES6 modules, but that can load AMD, CommonJS and global scripts detecting the format automatically.

-Uses a similar interface to RequireJS including paths, map and package config.
+The loader itself is 10KB, and it is built on top of the 12KB [ES6-loader polyfill](https://github.com/ModuleLoader/es6-module-loader).

-Designed to work with the [ES6-loader polyfill](https://github.com/guybedford/es6-loader).
+Uses RequireJS-inspired configuration options including baseURL, map, shim and custom paths (locations).

 Including
 ---

-Include `es6-loader.js` and `esprima-es6.js` (from [ES6-loader polyfill](https://github.com/guybedford/es6-loader)) in the same folder as `require-es6.js`.
+Include `es6-loader.js` and `esprima-es6.js` (from [ES6-loader polyfill](https://github.com/ModuleLoader/es6-module-loader)) in the same folder as `require-es6.js`.

 Then include it with a `<script>` tag: